mattjraives/Website/index.md

 ---
 # About Me

-I am a 3rd year graduate student at The Ohio State University.
-My interests include supernovae and neutron star winds.
+I am a 4th year graduate student at The Ohio State University.
+My interests include the supernovae explosion mechanism and nucleosynthesis in magnetar winds.